chaseofthejungle/docker-tips-and-techniques/README.md

   + Would still need to regularly audit these images for unneeded components and potential reduction of attack surface.
 * Evaluating system compatibility and related requirements prior to moving images from staging areas to production.

-TODO: Add example of compressed Docker image.
+TODO #1: Add example of compressed Docker image.
+TODO #2: Add section on Docker Volumes.